-Claudia Vickers Director of CSIRO Future Science Platform in Synthetic BiologyCommonwealth Scientific & Industrial Research Organisation (CSIRO), AustraliaProfessor Vickers holds dual roles as Director of the CSIRO Synthetic Biology Future Science Platform at CSIRO and Group Leader in the Australian Institute for Bioengineering and Nanotechnology at The University of Queensland (UQ).
+Claudia Vickers Director of CSIRO Future Science Platform in Synthetic BiologyCommonwealth Scientific & Industrial Research Organisation (CSIRO), AustraliaAssociate Professor Vickers holds dual roles as Director of the Synthetic Biology Future Platform at CSIRO (Australia’s Federal research agency) and Group Leader at The University of Queensland’s Australian Institute for Bioengineering and Nanotechnology (AIBN).
 She completed her PhD in cereal crop biotechnology at CSIRO Plant Industry and UQ in 2004.
-She held post-doctoral and Visiting Scientist positions at Essex and Lancaster Universities in the UK 2004-2007, where she worked on abiotic stress and the metabolic regulation and physiological function of volatile isoprenoids in plants.
-She returned to UQ in 2007, joining the Australian Institute for Bioengineering and Nanotechnology to expand her research program into microbial metabolic engineering.
-Since then she has headed a group focussed on converting agricultural biomass to industrially-useful biochemicals using advanced synthetic and systems biology approaches.
-Target compounds sit in the isoprenoid group of natural products, and include jet fuel, plant hormones for agricultural applications, food additives (flavours, colours, etc.), fragrances, and pharmaceuticals.
-Since January 2017 A/Professor Vickers has held a joint appointment with the Commonwealth Science and Industry Research Organisation (CSIRO) to lead the CSIRO Synthetic Biology Future Science Platform (SynBioFSP), a $30 M research and development program aimed at expanding Australia’s capability in synthetic biology.
-She is also on the Executive of Synthetic Biology Australia as Immediate Past President.
+She held a post-doctoral positions at The University of Queensland and Essex University where she worked on abiotic stress and the metabolic regulation and physiological function of volatile isoprenoids in plants.
+She returned to Australia and joined AIBN in 2007, where she now leads the Synthetic Biology and Isoprenoid research group.
+Her research program focuses on understanding isoprenoid pathway metabolism and rational engineering to re-design organisms for production of industrially-useful isoprenoids.
+Isoprenoids (terpenes) are a large group of natural products with multitude biological (signals, membrane components, location tags, electron transport components, pigments, etc.) and industrial applications (e.g. biofuels, agricultural chemicals, flavours, fragrances, pharmaceuticals, food additives).
+She also works extensively in synthetic biology tool development.
+Since January 2017 Associate Professor Vickers has held a joint appointment with the Commonwealth Science and Industry Research Organisation (CSIRO) to lead the CSIRO Synthetic Biology Future Science Platform (SynBioFSP), a $60 M research and development program aimed at expanding Australia’s capability in synthetic biology.
+She leads the CSIRO-UQ Synthetic Biology Alliance and is director of the CSIRO-UQ BioFoundry.
+She is also on the Executive of Synthetic Biology Australasia.